fontexD/k8s/sidero/README.md

 | Libvirt/Kvm| V8.10.0 |

 <br>
-<b>This</b> is by far one of the best way to archive automation of K8s deployment and life cycle mangement ive come to experience so far, i used to do Terraform to provision VM 's and Ansible for configuration of the VM's, which is also and incredible nice way to do things!
+<b>This</b> is by far one of the best way to archive automation of K8s deployment and life cycle management ive come to experience so far, i used to do Terraform to provision VM 's and Ansible for configuration of the VM's, which is also and incredible nice way to do things!

 <br>
 <br>

-But it does require some maintanence and understandig of Ansible , Terraform and the whole mangement part of this including you have to spend time keeping your OS for every node up to date, installing required packages, making sure there is no broken parts on your os, all this taking your time from actually using k8s and not just keeping it alive and up to date!
+But it does require some  maintenance and understanding  of Ansible , Terraform and the whole management part of this including you have to spend time keeping your OS for every node up to date, installing required packages, making sure there is no broken parts on your os, all this taking your time from actually using k8s and not just keeping it alive and up to date!

 ## So what is Sidero Metal and Talos Os?